genomicsclass/leanpub/manuscript/intro_using_regression.md

 {$$} Y_i = \beta_0 + \sum_{j=1}^p \beta_j x_{i,j} + \varepsilon_i, i=1,\dots,n {/$$}

 Note that we have a general number of predictors {$$}p{/$$}.
-Matrix algebra provides a compact language and mathematical framework to compute and make derivations with any linear models that fit into the above framework.
+Matrix algebra provides a compact language and mathematical framework to compute and make derivations with any linear model that fit into the above framework.

 <a name="estimates"></a>